 |k||-||The value, between 0 and 1 (exclusive), of the required percentile.|

 If k is not a multiple of 1/(n+1), (where n is the number of values in the supplied array), the Percentile.Exc function interpolates between the values in the supplied array, to calculate the percentile value.
 However, if k is < 1/(n+1) or k is > n/(n+1), the function is unable to interpolate, and so returns an error.

-The spreadsheets below show examples of the Excel Percentile.Exc function used to calculate the k'th percentile of a set of values in cells A1-A4 of the sample spreadsheet, for different values of k.
+Column B of the spreadsheet below shows four examples of the Excel Percentile.Exc function, used to calculate the k'th percentile of the set of values in cells A1-A4.
+In each case, a different value of k is specified.